In this article, we will pit Fusion360 vs. Inventor for an ultimate comparison.

 I am tempted to say that Fusion360 has a more natural learning curve, but I need to call this one a tie.
 The reason I say this is that no matter how simple these programs appear to be, you will need to put some effort into learning the ropes, or you will never be proficient.

 I encourage people not to fall into the trap of assuming that a smoother learning curve is desirable.
-If you are going to be serious about producing products using CAD, then don’t let a steep learning curve matter to you at all.
+If you are going to be serious about producing products using CAD, then don’t let a steep learning curve intimidate you at all.
+Think of it as a rite of passage.

 No matter how complex the program’s capabilities, you need to master the essential core skills and then specialize in the peripheral skills that might support your purposes.
 It doesn’t matter how well the software is designed for user-friendliness; you need to put the effort and time in to learn the skills you need.